michael-ouyang-projects/Intelligent-Trash-Can/README.md

 			}

-		// sometime raspberry pi won't connect to internet via wifi after startup.<br />
-		// so we can auto re-bring-up the wifi interface or restart networking service right after startup.<br />
+		// Sometime raspberry pi won't connect to internet via wifi after startup, but we can auto re-bring-up the wifi interface or restart networking service right after startup to solve this problem. <br/>
 		* vim /etc/rc.local

-			// add one of this at file's bottom right before exit 0.
+			// add one of this at the bottom right before exit 0.
 			1. ifdown wlan0 && ifup wlan0
 			2. systemctl restart networking

-		// you can scan the available AP using this command.
+		// You can scan the available AP using this command.
 		* iwlist wlan0 scan

 	} else {